Vaginal Health: Tips for taking care of your intimate area

 Many experts state that the key to a happy and healthy vagina is to avoid wearing tight clothes, in favour of breathable fabrics such as cotton.

-Wearing tight clothes can reduce air circulation and excessive sweating – which isn’t pretty or comfortable, right?
+Wearing tight clothes can reduce air circulation and lead to excessive sweating – which isn’t pretty or comfortable, right?

 Recommended: Stay hydrated